-In addition to Special Smiles, SONJ offered Opening Eyes which provided 52 athletes with eye exams and a new pair of prescription glasses, sunglasses, sports goggles, or swim goggles, also completely FREE of charge!
+In addition to Special Smiles, SONJ offered Opening Eyes which provided 52 athletes with vision screenings and a new pair of prescription glasses, sunglasses, sports goggles, or swim goggles, also completely FREE of charge!
 There were a total of 70 pieces of eyewear provided to athletes: 34 glasses, 19 sports goggles, 7 swim goggles and 10 sunglasses.

 “Thank you for opening your doors to us and welcoming our nursing students from TCNJ.
 As mentioned on Saturday, individuals and families dealing with IDD must manage a complex web of illness and healthcare challenges.
 Lifespans are deeply shortened and access to and satisfaction from healthcare is often poor.
 Screenings in locations where families and individuals feel respected, seen and understood may be the best way to reduce the substantial disparities in health.
 Equally important is helping healthcare students learn to provide that respected care.
 What a wonderful ‘win-win’ to see so many healthcare students, with faculty and mentors come together to help the athletes!”– Dr. Connie Kartoz, Associate Professor at The College of New Jersey